 The fitter you are the more you'll take away from the experience.
 Take as much time as you can for cardio exercise and strength training, including core strength.
 This will make it far easier for you to trek and explore the terrain with your guide.
 Moreover, exercises aid in acclimatization for the trip.
 Experience of walking for long distances with heavy weights (at least 15 Kg) will be a useful preparation.

-What are the clothing and equipments which I should carry at my end?
+What are the clothing which I should carry at my end?